Statue of Benito Juárez (Fresno)

 Statue by Ernesto Tamariz in San Diego, California, U.S.

 The Statue of Benito Juárez is a bronze sculpture in Fresno, California, located in Courthouse Park, honoring Mexican President Benito Juárez.
 It was gifted to the people of Fresno by José Murat Casab, then serving as Governor of Oaxaca.

 History

 The idea for the monument to Benito Juárez came from the Oaxacan community of Fresno.
 Oralia Maceda and her husband Rufino Domínguez, then coordinator of the Frente Indígena de Organizaciones Binacionales (Spanish for "Indigenous Front of Binational Organizations"), partnered with the Centro Binacional para El Desarrollo Indígena Oaxaqueño ("Binational Center for Oaxacan Indigenous Development") to secure funding and permits to erect the statue in Fresno.
 Fresno County Supervisor Juan Arámbula submitted a proposal to Fresno County Board of Supervisors for the monument to be erected in Courthouse Park, which passed unanimously.

-The bronze sculpture was gifted to the people of Fresno by then Governor of Oaxaca José Murat Casab and erected in March of 2003.
+The bronze sculpture was gifted to the people of Fresno by then Governor of Oaxaca José Murat Casab and erected in March 2003.

 Celebrations in honor of Juárez's birthday are held at the statue.